-Very limited studies have examined the issue of audit quality directly in small and medium audit firms.
-This study develops a self-assessment checklist of audit quality control based on the requirements in ISQC 1 for small and medium audit firms.
-Using a focus group interview method, it is hoped that the feedback from the practitioner in small and medium audit firms may contribute to the understanding of audit quality.
-Furthermore, most past studies measure audit quality using audit firm size.
+Very limited studies have examined the issue of audit quality directly in audit firms.
+Most of previous researches have used size of audit firm as the proxy of audit quality.
 This study, however, shows a direct proxy measure for audit quality.
+This study develops a self-review checklist of audit quality control based on the requirements in ISQC 1 as well as input from other standards.
+Using a focus group interview, it is hoped that the feedback gathered from the audit practitioners may contribute towards enhancing understanding of audit quality as well assisting in the improvement of the checklist itself.
+Audit practitioners are encouraged to assess their own audit quality by leveraging on the AQuR System portal.